Pasquale Paoli: Early years

 In 1741, Pasquale joined the Corsican regiment of the royal Neapolitan army and served in Calabria under his father.

 Corsican exiles in Italy were seeking assistance for the revolution, including a skilled general.
 In 1736 the exiles of Genoa had discovered Theodor von Neuhoff, a soldier of fortune whom they were willing to make king, but he was unsuccessful, and in 1754, languished in a debtors' prison in London.
 The young Pasquale became of interest when in opposition to a plan to ask the Knights of Malta to assume command, he devised a plan for a native Corsican government.
-In that year, Giacinto decided that Pasquale was ready to supplant Theodor and wrote to Vincente recommending that a general election be held.
+In that year, Giacinto decided that Pasquale was ready to supplant Theodor, and wrote to Vincente recommending that a general election be held.
 The subsequent popular election called by Vincente at Caccia made Pasquale General-in-Chief of Corsica, commander of all resistance.

 Corsica at that time was still under the influence of feuding clans, as a result of which only the highland clans had voted in the election.
 The lowlanders now held an election of their own and elected Mario Matra as commander, who promptly attacked the supporters of Paoli.
 Moreover, Matra called on the Genovese for assistance, dragging Paoli into a conflict with them.
 Matra was killed shortly in battle and his support among the Corsicans collapsed.

 Paoli's next task was to confine the Genovese to their citadels.
-His second was to design a constitution, which when ratified by the population in 1755, set up a new republic, a representative democracy.
+His second was to frame a constitution, which when ratified by the population in 1755, set up a new republic, a representative democracy.
 Its first election made Paoli president, supplanting his former position.

 President of the Corsican Republic

 In November 1755, the people of Corsica ratified a constitution that proclaimed Corsica a sovereign nation, independent from the Republic of Genoa.
 This was the first constitution written under Enlightenment principles.
-The new president and author of the constitution occupied himself with building a modern state.
+The new head of state, called the General, Paoli, was elected over rival candidate Emmanuele Matra by representatives of the pievi (68 ancient administrative units, each grouping several parishes), although only 16 of the 68 were represented.
+The president and author of the constitution occupied himself with building a modern state.
 For example, he founded a university at Corte.
 Linda Colley credits Paoli as writing the first ever written constitution of a nation state.